skrub-data/skrub/doc/getting_started.rst

 Next steps
 ----------

-We have briefly covered pipeline creation, vectorizing, assembling, and encoding.
-We presented the main functionalities of ``skrub``, but there is much more to it !
+We have briefly covered pipeline creation, vectorizing, assembling, and encoding data.
+We presented the main functionalities of
+``skrub``, but there is much more to it !

 Please refer to our `User Guide <https://skrub-data.org/stable/documentation>`_ for a more in-depth presentation of ``skrub``'s concepts.
 You can also check out our `API reference <https://skrub-data.org/stable/api>`_ for the exhaustive